help-me-mom/ng-mocks/docs/articles/guides/libraries/primeng.md

   // Looking for a debug element of `p-calendar`. const calendarEl = ngMocks.find('p-calendar');

-  // Looking for the instance of PrimeTemplate.
+  // Looking for the template of 'footer'. const footer = ngMocks.findTemplateRef(
-  // 'footer' is the second one. const [, footer] = ngMocks.findInstances(
     calendarEl,
-    PrimeTemplate,
+    // attr name and its value
+    ['pTemplate', 'footer'],
   );

-  // Asserting that it is the footer. expect(footer.name).toEqual('footer');

-  // Verifying that the directive has been mocked.
+  // Verifies that the directive has been mocked.
-  // And rendering it.
+  // And renders it.
-  if (isMockOf(footer, PrimeTemplate, 'd')) {
-    footer.__render();
-  }
+  ngMocks.render(calendarEl.componentInstance, footer);

   // Asserting the rendered template. expect(calendarEl.nativeElement.innerHTML).toContain('Footer');